Blackhawks GM resigns, team fined after sexual assault probe

 Stan Bowman, the general manager and president of hockey operations, resigned in the wake of the findings by an outside law firm, and the NHL fined the team $2 million for “the organization’s inadequate internal procedures and insufficient and untimely response.”
 Al MacIsaac, one of the team’s top hockey executives, also is out.

-Florida Panthers coach Joel Quenneville and Winnipeg Jets general manager Kevin Cheveldayoff, who were with the Blackhawks when the sexual assault allegations were first reported, were named in the damning report.
+Florida Panthers coach Joel Quenneville and Winnipeg Jets general manager Kevin Cheveldayoff, who were with the Blackhawks when the sexual assault allegations were first reported, were named in the damning report as well.

 The Panthers declined to comment, citing NHL Commissioner Gary Bettman’s plans to meet with Quenneville.
 There was no immediate word from the Jets on Cheveldayoff’s status.